cytopia/check_drupal/README.md

 ##### Features
 * Check for Drupal security updates
 * Check for Drupal system updates
-* Check for Drupal required database updates
+* Check for Drupal required database migrations
 * Check for Drupal core errors
 * Check for Drupal core warnings
 * Every check can specify its own nagios severity (Error or Warning)